How to Maximize Your Advertising on Amazon Prime Day

-I get it.
-Without knowing when Prime Day 2019 will be, it can be tough to allocate resources at a moving target.
-However, if you consider the shopping behaviors, and realize that the majority of shoppers will be planning their Prime Day purchases in advance (just like they do during the holiday season), getting ahead of the curve can be an effective way to make sure they add your product to their cart.
+If you consider the shopping behaviors and realize that the majority of shoppers will be planning their Prime Day purchases in advance (just like they do during the holiday season), getting ahead of the curve can be an effective way to make sure they add your product to their cart.

 Climb Outside of Amazon’s Walls

 Don’t fall into the trap that Prime Day only calls for Amazon Advertising—the shopping frenzy creates a wave that blankets the entire online shopping world and a variety of shopping methods, including Google.
 This means that your Prime Day strategy should include a spectrum of advertising tactics, including the open web and over-the-top (OTT) technologies, like Amazon Fire TV apps and IMDb Freedive.

 What’s the best part?
 You can use Amazon’s consumer data and insights to scale across these mediums.
 For example, if you’re promoting a deal on home good products, you could target people who searched for your products on Amazon with full-screen ads via Fire TV or display ads delivered through the Amazon DSP.
 At the end of the day, this will ensure you’re getting in front of people as they shop and engage with different technology during their purchase journey.

 Test, Learn, and Think Beyond Prime Day